Introduction

 Before we go on to a detailed discussion, let’s give you some surface ideas.
 This table shows a short comparison of 10×50 and 12×50 binoculars-

-Now, you have an idea of the topics we’re going to cover.
+Now, you have an idea of the topics we will cover.

 First, you might wonder about the price of 10×50 and 12×50 binoculars.
 Their price differs depending on the brands you’re looking for.